-- The Secondary Teachers' Collective Agreement states that a full-time teacher is to be timetabled for 25 hours per week- including both teaching time (contact) and timetabled non-teaching time (non-contact). - As the Paeroa College timetable is designed around a weekly cycle, each full-time teacher shall have a minimum of five hours non-contact time within each weekly timetable cycle. - Trained, full-time beginning teachers in their first year are to have a timetable of 0.8 FTTE against the staffing allowance and have no more than 16 hours of allocated teaching duties per weekly timetable cycle. - Trained, full-time beginning teachers in their second year are a timetable of 0.9 FTTE against the staffing allowance and have no more than 18 hours of allocated teaching duties per weekly timetable cycle. - The school will provide additional non-contact time for unit holders (MU) wherein they are required to carry out specific management and/or additional responsibilities (including guidance and pastoral duties) and will in all cases attempt to provide the following: - 1.
+- The Secondary Teachers' Collective Agreement states that a full-time teacher is to be timetabled for 25 hours per week- including both teaching time (contact) and timetabled non-teaching time (non-contact). - As the Paeroa College timetable is designed around a weekly cycle, each full-time teacher shall have a minimum of five hours non-contact time within each weekly timetable cycle. - Trained, full-time beginning teachers in their first year are to have a timetable of no more than 16 hours of allocated teaching duties per weekly timetable cycle (0.8 of 20 hours). - Trained, full-time beginning teachers in their second year are to have a timetable of no more than 18 hours of allocated teaching duties per weekly timetable cycle (0.9 of 20 hours). - Teachers responsible for providing curriculum-specific advice, guidance and support to a beginning teacher are entitled to 0.04 FTTE (the equivalent of 1 hour per week) of non-teaching time for mentoring and support.
+How this time is allocated across weeks will be negotiated with the teacher on an individual basis. - The school will provide additional non-contact time for unit holders (MU) wherein they are required to carry out specific management and/or additional responsibilities (including guidance and pastoral duties) and will in all cases attempt to provide the following as a minimum: - 1.
 One hour per weekly cycle for holders of one permanent or fixed-term unit (MU) - 2.
 Two hours per weekly cycle for holders of two permanent or fixed-term units (MU) - 3.
-Three hours per weekly cycle for holders of three or more permanent or fixed term units (MU) - Paeroa College will endeavour to achieve, for each individual teacher with more than one class, an average class size of no more than 26 students.
+Three hours per weekly cycle for holders of three or more permanent or fixed term units (MU) - Where possible, the placement of each teacher's timetabled non-contact hours within the timetable shall be in discussion with the individual teacher and recognise the distribution of the individual's timetabled class contact hours. - Timetabled non-contact time is generally used for preparation, evaluation, assessment and tending to the pastoral needs of students.
+Teachers are therefore typically expected to be at the school during their timetabled non-contact time; however, by negotiation an agreement may be reached to perform their duties elsewhere. - Paeroa College will endeavour to achieve, for each individual teacher with more than one class, an average class size of no more than 26 students.
 This will be calculated in accordance with the STCA.
-When this cannot occur, the process for circumstances when class size cannot be fully implemented shall apply. - When allocating teaching duties, Paeroa College will make reference to other matters such as class sizes, hours of duty outside of normal school hours, or other factors which make for abnormal workload and will attempt to reflect these in the total contact time allocated. - The factors mentioned above shall be recognised when allocating non-teaching duties to teachers such as Attendance Liaison, Student mentors, school grounds duties, and other forms of supervision. - The timetabled non-contact hours of part-time teachers shall be established in accordance with the STCA. - Part-time staff will have non-teaching duties allocated proportional to their FTTE and will be expected to participate in staff meetings and PLD similarly proportionate. - Part-time teachers who undertake voluntary PLD will not be remunerated for the additional hours afforded them - Teachers who have responsibility for providing curriculum specific advice, guidance and support to a 0.8FTTE teacher are entitled to the equivalent of 1 hour per week non-teaching time for mentoring and support.
+When this cannot occur, the process for circumstances when class size cannot be fully implemented shall apply. - When allocating teaching duties, Paeroa College will refer to other matters such as class sizes, hours of duty outside of normal school hours, or other factors which make for abnormal workload and will attempt to reflect these in the total contact time allocated. - The factors mentioned above shall be recognised when allocating non-teaching duties to teachers such as House Group teacher, Student mentors, school grounds duties, and other forms of duty and/or supervision.

+- The timetabled non-contact hours of part-time teachers shall be established in accordance with the STCA. - Where possible, Paeroa College will endeavour to provide non-contact time for part time teachers who are employed between 0.48 FTTE and 0.72 FTTE to allow such teachers non-contact time that is proportionate to that provided to full-time teachers.
+The timetabled non-contact time outlined in the table below shall operate as a minimum entitlement.